radrumond/Chameleon/readme.md

         }
      ```

-   If you use this code, please reference our [paper](https://arxiv.org/abs/1909.13576):
+   If you use our code, please reference the paper above and our [paper](https://arxiv.org/abs/1909.13576):

      ```
      Chameleon: Learning Model Initializations Across Tasks With Different Schemas